darraricks-gmail/splitter/README.md

 /splitter/test_artifacts will contain a timestamped directory for each test run containing:

-   - a event.log file for each target host can be found named according to the target host # and the input test file used
+   - a events.log file for each target host can be found named according to the target host # and the input test file used

   - an html test report of last run